project-catalyst/using-a-cli/README.md

 A CLI is used by typing a series of commands for your machine to execute.
 You can use a CLI without a mouse.
 By contrast a GUI is visiually driven with things like icons and menus that you can click on.
 A CLI typically has a steeper learning curve than a GUI, which is built to be very user friendly.

-Developers us lot of things, but mostly running their projects or project unit tests
+Developers use CLIs for a lot of things, but mostly for things like running their code and unit tests or pushing their code to a remote repository.

 ## First Commands to Learn